sur123iit/Sandia_POD/README.md

 # Sandia_POD
-Codes for applying spectral POD on time resolved data from Sandia This is Master's README
+Codes for applying modal decomposition techniques on time resolved velocity datasets of open cavity flows This is Master's README